The State of Sex Toys + Industry Statistics

 • Richer people have more disposable income, so they can more easily act on any wishes to use sex toys

-Largest sex toy companies
+Largest sex toy companies in the US

 1. Lovehoney Group